About Harps

 - Recommended for students ages 5 and above.

-- A lever harp is smaller in size, it has a range of 27 - 38 strings and allows the harpist to play in a limited amount of music keys.
+- A lever harp is smaller in size, it has a range of 26 - 38 strings and allows the harpist to play easily in multiple music keys.

 - Uses a lever mechanism to adjust keys.